Free standard delivery on £50 spend Extra 15% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 How Much Protein Do I Need?

-Whether you’re trying to bulk up, lose weight or just maintain muscle mass, getting your protein intake right is critical.
-How much is right for you will depend on a number factors including your individual health and training goals.
-How much protein you need has a been topic of much discussion with issues often raised over the safety of high protein diets.
+Whether you're trying to bulk up, lose weight, or just maintain muscle mass, getting your protein intake right is critical.
+How much is right for you will depend on a number of factors including your individual health and training goals.
+How much protein you need has been a topic of much discussion with issues often raised over the safety of high-protein diets.
 This article will look to clear things up where protein is concerned and outline how much you need to help you achieve your goals.

-Jump To:Whey is one of the most popular protein options, but what actually is it?
+Protein is one of the most popular supplements, but what actually is it?
 Richie breaks it down here...

 What is protein?

-Protein is essentially a macronutrient made up of amino acids.
-Specifically, 9 essential amino acids and 11 non-essential amino acids.
-Essential aminos are the most important for their effect on your body’s muscle protein synthesis – the process in which your body builds muscle and you can only get essential amino acids in the diet as the body cannot produce them.
-Not all protein sources are the same with some containing more essential amino acids than others.
+Protein is essentially a macronutrient made up of amino acids — specifically, 9 essential amino acids and 11 non-essential amino acids.
+Essential amino acids are the most important for their effect on your body's muscle protein synthesis, the process in which your body builds muscle, and you can only get essential amino acids through the diet as the body cannot produce them.
+Not all protein sources are the same, with some containing more essential amino acids than others.

 Proteins are used all over the body and not just for muscle.
-Your body is made up of 100s of different proteins and each one plays a key role in a number of cells functions.
-Regardless of your body composition or fitness goals, it’s essential you consume enough protein for health reasons.
+Your body is made up of hundreds of different proteins and each one plays a key role in a number of cell functions.
+Regardless of your body composition or fitness goals, it's essential you consume enough protein for health reasons.

 How much protein do you need each day?